Red White and Blue Ridge 2017

 On Climate Ride – Red White and Blue Ridge, camp becomes a traveling village and dynamic community.
 In the evenings after dinner, we’ll gather for our Evening Program which features speakers, roundtable discussions, and other events.
 Cycling doesn’t get better than on Climate Ride!

 We will be coordinating pre-ride group travel options (additional charge) from Washington, DC to our camp in the Blue Ridge Mountains the day before the ride on Saturday, September 23, 2017.
-There will be two shuttle options and the travel time from DC is 3.5 hours.
-The earlier shuttle will include bus transfer, bike and luggage transport, bunks in shared cabins or camping at our summer camp, and dinner.
-If you can’t make it to DC in time for the first shuttle, we’ll be offering an evening shuttle that includes bus transfer, bike and luggage transport, and bunks in shared cabins or camping.
+There will be a shuttle option to the ride start and the travel time from DC is 3.5 hours.
+The shuttle will depart Washington DC at 2:30 PM and will include bus transfer, bike and luggage transport, bunks in shared cabins or camping at our summer camp, and dinner.
 The pre-ride shuttle is an additional cost and will be the easiest way to make your travel to the Ride Start in the Blue Ridge simple and carefree.

 Detailed information on the pre-ride shuttle, getting to camp on your own, and transportation to Washington, DC is available in the Travel Planner once you register for the ride.